Suggested links

 Find a Medical Detox Facility Near You

-If you or your loved one are ready to take the first step in your recovery journey, we can help you find a medical detox center near you.
-Take a look at the Substance Abuse and Mental Health Services Administration (SAMHSA) facility locator at this link.
+If you or your loved one are ready to take the first step in your recovery journey, you can find a medical detoxification program near you through the SAMHSA online treatment locator or by calling them for free at 1-800-662-4357.

 Frequently Asked Questions About Medical Detox